Jesse Tyler Ferguson: Television and film

 On television, Ferguson was among the large ensemble cast on the short-lived CBS sitcom The Class, playing Richie Velch.
-Ferguson co-starred in the 2008 thriller Untraceable.
+Ferguson also played a role in the 2008 thriller Untraceable.

-From 2009 to 2020, he has played the role of Mitchell Pritchett, the openly gay lawyer on the ABC sitcom Modern Family.
-For his performance, Ferguson has received five consecutive Emmy Award nominations for Outstanding Supporting Actor in a Comedy Series.
-He has also appeared as a judge on So You Think You Can Dance, and opposed actress Chrissy Metz in a 2017 episode of TBS's Drop the Mic.
-From 2020, he has co-hosted HGTV's Extreme Makeover: Home Edition together with Ty Pennington.
+From 2009 to 2020, he played the role of Mitchell Pritchett, the openly gay lawyer on the ABC sitcom Modern Family.
+For his performance, Ferguson received five consecutive Emmy Award nominations for Outstanding Supporting Actor in a Comedy Series.
+He also appeared as a judge on So You Think You Can Dance and opposed actress Chrissy Metz in a 2017 episode of TBS's Drop the Mic.
+In 2020, he co-hosted HGTV's Extreme Makeover: Home Edition replacing Ty Pennington.

 Other works

 In 2018, Ferguson was one of the actors who voiced the audiobook A Day in the Life of Marlon Bundo.

 In 2019, Ferguson appeared in Taylor Swift's music video for "You Need to Calm Down".